RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 repositories.
 They show you an excellent setup too, that doesn't require the security-sin of committing secrets to a Git repository.

-Unfortunately, since Boot is a still a relative newcomer to the Clojure ecosystem, there are no supported instructions for securely using the My Datomic Maven repository with Boot.
+Unfortunately, since Boot is still a relative newcomer to the Clojure ecosystem, there are no official Coginitect-supported instructions for securely using the My Datomic Maven repository with Boot.

 Sounds like the perfect opportunity for a blog post :D